 ONE PLANET

-It’s was great to see how the One Planet range has evolved over time.
+It was great to see how the One Planet range has evolved.
 Offering more and more products each year, from their beloved backpacks and sleeping bags to tents, jackets and footwear.
-They still remain true to their core market and their consistency for high quality, super-tough gear can be seen across all of these products.
+They remain true to their core market and their consistency for high-quality, super-tough gear can be seen across all of these products.

-All in all it was a really good show with a ton of interesting brands and products on display, I just wished we’d come for more than one day.
+All in all, it was a great show with tons of interesting brands and products on display, I just wished we’d come for more than one day.

 Born and grew up in Wales but now a fully fledged Aussie.
 A passionate mountain biker, hiker and general nature addict.
 He also fancies himself as a bit of a muso and enjoy a good craft beer every now and again (probably too often).